dentolos19/Otakulore/README.md

 The project has restarted its development for now, however, the development will be slow as I work on it on my free time!

 > **NOTE**: This project is currently work-in-progress and doesn't contain all the planned features.
 See below for more info.
-This project will migrate to [.NET MAUI](https://docs.microsoft.com/dotnet/maui/what-is-maui) as soon as it is released, for now this project is targetting [UWP](https://wikipedia.org/wiki/Universal_Windows_Platform).
+This project will migrate to [.NET MAUI](https://docs.microsoft.com/dotnet/maui/what-is-maui) as soon as it is released.
 [Click here](https://github.com/dentolos19/Otakulore/tree/ec3786389e8745e9dc521eaa4282886e59b0fdee) to the previous working version before the current refreshed version.

 ## Features